 Any specific job modifications and/or accommodations necessary

-The VR1838, Situational Assessment and Work Sample Report, must contain the original handwritten signature of the vocational evaluator who conducted the assessment.
+The VR1838, Situational Assessment and Work Sample Report, must contain the signature of the vocational evaluator who conducted the assessment.
+For more information, refer to 3.11.1 Documentation and Signatures.

 When requested on VR1836, Vocational Evaluation Referral, or on the service authorization, the vocational evaluator must complete a feedback session with the customer, the customer's representative, if any, and the VR counselor, to review the evaluator's recommendations and the customer's vocational interests, strengths, and challenges.